pareshmishra23/loglass-work-sample/README.md

 If the domain changes to an internal one (e.g., michael@loglass.co.jp), and the user was a CUSTOMER, they become an EMPLOYEE, and the count increases by 1.

-2. As an admin, I want to make sure the email change is notified After an email change, a notification is sent using the Mailer.
+2.   email change is notified
+   After an email change, a notification is sent using the Mailer.

-3. As a system, I must ensure that emails follow valid formats The system rejects emails like invalid-email, alice.loglass.co.jp, or "" (empty).

 The format is verified using a regular expression.

-4. As a developer, I want the system to ignore redundant updates If the email hasn’t changed (alice@loglass.co.jp to same), no update happens, and the mailer is not invoked.

-5. As a company, I want to track employee count accurately When users change domains, employee count adjusts accordingly.
+5.   employee count accurately

 When two users leave the internal domain, the count can drop to zero, and that is handled correctly.

-🧪 Edge Case Scenarios
+Edge Case Scenarios
 6. Changing email for users with special characters Emails like alice+test@loglass.co.jp are accepted and updated properly.